"Sichuan's underwater inferno—a symphony of sizzle, spice, and sensation."

 Should the fish fillet be fresh or frozen?

-- If you can’t find fresh fillets, you can fillet a fresh whole fish yourself for the best results.
-If you decide to fillet a fresh fish yourself, don’t discard the bones!
-You can use them to make a flavorful fish stock, which can enhance future soups, stews, or sauces.
-Simply simmer the bones with aromatics like ginger, garlic, and green onions for a rich, umami-packed broth.
+- If fresh fillets aren’t available, you can fillet a whole fresh fish yourself for the best results.
+Don’t discard the bones — they can be used to make a flavorful fish stock.
+Simply simmer them with aromatics like ginger, garlic, and green onions to create a rich, umami-packed broth that enhances soups, stews, or sauces.

 That said, frozen fillets can absolutely be used and will still yield a delicious meal with great flavor and texture, even if they lack the slightly springy quality of fresh fish.
-Ultimately, whether you use fresh or frozen, Sichuan boiled fish dish will turn out flavorful and satisfying with either option.
+Ultimately, whether you use fresh or frozen, the dish will turn out flavorful and satisfying with either option.

-What should I do if the soup is too spicy?
+What should I do if the broth is too spicy?

 - Add Sweetness: Spiciness can often be balanced by a touch of sweetness.
 You can add a spoonful of sugar, honey, or even a bit of maple syrup.
 The sweetness will mellow out the heat and provide a more harmonious balance between the spicy and savory elements.
 Start with a small amount and taste as you go, as you don’t want the sweetness to overpower the dish.

-- Dilute the Soup: If the soup is too fiery, you can dilute it by adding more chicken stock or water.
+- Dilute the Broth: If the broth is too fiery, you can dilute it by adding more chicken stock or water.
 This will reduce the concentration of spices and make the broth milder.
 Be careful, though—adding too much liquid can alter the flavor, so it’s best to add a little at a time and taste the soup to ensure it doesn’t lose too much depth.

 - Incorporate Dairy or Creaminess: Adding a small amount of coconut milk, cream, or milk can help tone down the spiciness.
-The fat content in these ingredients helps mellow the heat and brings a creamy texture to the soup, making it feel richer and smoother.
-Keep in mind that coconut milk will add a subtle coconut flavor, so it’s best used if that complements the dish.
+The fat content in these ingredients helps mellow the heat and brings a creamy texture to the broth, making it feel richer and smoother.
+Note that the coconut milk will add a subtle coconut flavor, so it’s best used if that complements the dish.

 - Acid Balance: Sometimes a splash of vinegar or lemon juice can cut through the spice, balancing the overall flavor.
 The acidity helps tone down the sharpness of the heat in Sichuan boiled fish and brings a fresh note to the dish.